Amjithkchandran/live_hash_cracker/README.md

 		Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the existing style and is well-tested.

 License
 	This project is licensed under the MIT License - see the LICENSE file for details.

-	Contact
-		For any questions or support, please open an issue in the GitHub repository or contact amjithk1995@gmail.com.